upranav13/upranav13.github.io/research/field-study.md

 ---

-## Interpretation
+## Conclusion

-The results provide strong evidence that environment-dependent selection contributes to maintaining the 6Pgdh polymorphism in the wild.
-The consistent association with soil cations and environmental PCs suggests physiological or metabolic underpinnings linked to energy metabolism.
-Moreover, the absence of strong seasonal shifts implies that the selective environment remains relatively stable across short timescales.
+The field study showed that the **6Pgdh polymorphism is widespread in natural bulb mite populations**, with substantial variation in allele frequencies across locations.
+Allele frequencies were associated with local environmental conditions, particularly **soil properties and cation concentrations**, supporting a potential role for environment-dependent selection in shaping 6Pgdh variation in the wild.
+Seasonal changes were also observed, although these were not consistent across populations, suggesting that local environmental conditions, population dynamics, and other demographic processes may contribute to the observed variation.

-These findings establish the ecological context for the subsequent **laboratory experiments**, which test how temperature and sexual selection interact to shape 6Pgdh dynamics under controlled conditions.
+Together, these findings show that the persistence of 6Pgdh polymorphism in natural populations is likely shaped by a combination of **environmental and demographic factors**, rather than by a single selective pressure.
+The field results provided the ecological context for the subsequent laboratory experiments, which tested how controlled environmental and social conditions influence 6Pgdh allele-frequency dynamics.